 Common types of apraxias may include

-• Ideational apraxia: Patients with ideational apraxia cannot perceive the purpose of a previously learned complex task and thus cannot plan or execute the required voluntary movements in the correct sequence.
+Ideational apraxia: Patients cannot perceive the purpose of a previously learned complex task and thus cannot plan or execute the required voluntary movements in the correct sequence.
 For example, they may put their shoes on before their socks.

-• Ideomotor apraxia: This type of apraxia is the most common.
-When asked to perform common motor tasks, patients with ideomotor apraxia cannot do so.
+Ideomotor apraxia: Patients cannot perform common motor tasks when directed to do so.
 For example, they cannot imitate actions such as waving goodbye or showing how a tool (eg, toothbrush, hammer) is used.
+This is the most common type of apraxia.

-• Conceptual apraxia: This type of apraxia is similar to ideomotor ataxia but features an impaired ability to use tools correctly.
+Conceptual apraxia: Patients have an impaired ability to use tools correctly, though they can voluntarily display related motor skills.
 For example, when given a screwdriver, patients may try to write with it as if it were a pen.

-• Constructional apraxia: Patients with constructional apraxia cannot draw, construct, or copy an object even though they understand the task and have the physical ability to do it.
+Constructional apraxia: Patients cannot draw, construct, or copy an object even though they understand the task and have the physical ability to do it.
 For example, patients may be unable to copy a simple geometric shape despite being able to see and recognize it, hold and use a pen, and understand the task.

 Diagnosis of Apraxia